 I was surprised and delighted to hear about and then experience the new Blix Packa electric bicycle.
 It’s a beautiful mid-tail cargo electric bike with an approachable frame.
 While the mid-step design does flex a bit, increasingly as the rear rack is loaded, it feels very comfortable and steady to mount.
 Blix opted for fairly high-volume 24″ tires that worked well when I took the bike off-road for a stretch during the video review ride test.
 Even without a suspension fork or suspension seat post, the bike felt comfortable because of the steel fork, taller adjustable stem, swept-back handlebar, and the padded Velo saddle.
 You could swap the rigid seat post out for an affordable 31.6mm suspension seat post and reduce back, neck, and arm fatigue, but it’s probably not necessary if you’re on smooth neighborhood streets.
 I’m hoping that Blix introduces a sticker slap guard with their final build, since the longer chain can bounce around to create noise and even chip the paint over time.
 I was told that the front fender will have a metal reinforcement support to reduce light vibration and fender noise.
 I want to call out and compliment the alloy chainring guide, that will protect your pants/dress ends and reduce chain drops.
 As always, I welcome your comments below, especially as the bike evolves with the crowdfunding campaign and eventual delivery.
 I’ve covered several other Blix models here and have created a special section in the EBR forums for Blix, where you can connect with other owners to share pictures and direct feedback :)

-- Excellent value here, this mid-tail cargo platform comes with extra wide fenders, integrated lights, dealer distribution (so you don’t have to assemble it yourself if you can find a local dealer), and the option of expanding the battery for long-range use for $2k which is very impressive to me
+- Excellent value here, this mid-tail cargo platform comes with extra wide fenders, integrated lights, dealer distribution (so you don’t have to assemble it yourself if you can find a local dealer), and the option of expanding the battery for long-range use for under $2k which is very impressive to me

 - Beautiful custom frame design, the tubing matches and lines up perfectly, I love that it’s available in two frame colors and the cover of the main battery is paint-matched!